TemariVirus/Budget-Tetris/README.md

 ## Setting up bots

-[^Controls]: I have plans to make the keybinds customisable in the future.
+[^1]: I have plans to make the keybinds customisable in the future.
 [^PCTrash]: Note you cannot do a perfect clear without clearing any lines, even though clearing 0 lines can still technically be considered a line clear.